Investing in overseas shares sounds so easy. But if you don’t watch out, you could pay a lot more tax.

 How much is actually withheld depends on the double tax treaty between the country and Australia.
 And it also depends on the size of your investment.

 If you take the US as an example.
 The withholding tax for a small interest is 15%.
 But if you hold more than 10% of the voting rights in a US company, the dividend withholding tax rate drops to 5%.
-And if you hold at least 80%, then the rate drops to 0% .
-And the withholding rate is also 0% if the Australian shareholder itself is a listed company or controlled by a listed company.
+And if you hold at least 80%, then the rate drops to 0%.
+The withholding rate is also 0% if the Australian shareholder itself is a listed company or controlled by a listed company.

 Summary

-So all up there might be other reasons why you would want to buy overseas shares through a company.
-But if you just focus on tax it isn’t a good idea.
+So, there might be other reasons why you would want to buy overseas shares through a company.
+But if you focus on dividends, then you will be disappointed.
 You pay significantly more tax.

-So just for tax invest in your own name or through a discretionary trust, but not a company.
+So, just for tax, invest in your name or through a discretionary trust, but not a company.

 MORE